accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-WAI-ARIA provides roles that can be used to indicate the main areas (regions) of the document.
-These roles are particularly useful for screen reader users, but also for keyboard navigation users, who can benefit from quick navigation features within the document structure.
+WAI-ARIA provides roles for indicating the main areas (regions) of the document.
+These roles are very useful for screen reader users in particular, but also for keyboard navigation users who can benefit from quick navigation functions in the document structure.

-Roles must be defined in the document according to the nature of the area:
+The roles must be defined in the document according to the nature of the zone:

-- The header region must have a WAI-ARIA attribute `role="banner"`;
+- The header region must have a WAI-ARIA `role="banner"` attribute;
-- The main navigation menu must have a WAI-ARIA attribute `role="navigation"`;
+- The main navigation menu must have a WAI-ARIA `role="navigation"` attribute;
-- The main content region must have a WAI-ARIA attribute `role="main"`;
+- The main content region must have a WAI-ARIA `role="main"` attribute;
-- The footer region must have a WAI-ARIA attribute `role="contentinfo"`;
+- The footer region must have a WAI-ARIA `role="contentinfo"` attribute;
-- The search engine area on the site must have a WAI-ARIA attribute `role="search"`.
+- The search engine area on the website must have a WAI-ARIA `role="search"` attribute.

-Note 1: While most screen readers provide these features, browsers have not yet offered dedicated navigation features for users who cannot use a mouse.
-The implementation of skip links should therefore be prioritised over <SPAN lang="en">landmarks</SPAN>.
+Note 1: While most screen readers provide these functions, browsers have yet to offer a dedicated navigation function for users who cannot use the mouse.
+The implementation of skip links therefore remains to be favored over landmarks.

-Note 2: The WAI-ARIA roles `banner`, `main` and `contentinfo` must be unique on the page.
-The WAI-ARIA `navigation` role is reserved for primary and secondary navigation areas.
-When there are several WAI-ARIA `navigation` roles, it may be useful to differentiate them by specifying a name for each area using the WAI-ARIA `aria-label` or `aria-labelledby` attribute.
+Note 2: The WAI-ARIA `banner`, `main` and `contentinfo` roles must be unique in the page.
+The WAI-ARIA `navigation` role is reserved for main and secondary navigation zones.
+When there are several WAI-ARIA `navigation` roles, it may be useful to differentiate them by specifying a name for each of the zones using the WAI-ARIA `aria-label` or `aria-labelledby` attribute.

 </blockquote>